thiloklein/matchingMarkets/README.md

 # Functions

-`matchingMarkets` currently comes with three algorithms:
+`matchingMarkets` currently comes with one estimator:

+* `smm`: Implements a Bayes estimator that corrects for sample selection in matching markets when the selection process is a one-sided matching game.

+and three algorithms that can be used to simulate matching data:

 * `daa`: Gale-Shapley Deferred Acceptance Algorithm.
 Finds stable matchings in two-sided matching markets.
 Implemented for both the Stable Marriage Problem (one-to-one matching) and the College Admissions Problem (many-to-one matching).